kensanata/oddmuse6/README.md

 * `changes` is the page which acts as an alias for the `/changes` route.
 The default is `Changes`.
 This means that you can add `Changes` to the main menu and it'll work.
 This also means that you cannot edit the `Changes` page: it's content is inaccessible.
+Don't forget to change the `changes.sp6` template as well.

+To reiterate, here's an example of how to have a page called "RecentChanges":

+1. Set the `menu` environment variable to `Home, RecentChanges, About`.
+This makes sure that "RecentChanges" shows up in the menu.

+2. Set the `changes` environment variable to `RecentChanges`.
+This makes sure that clicking on the link is the equivalent of visiting `/changes`.

+3. Edit the `changes.sp6` template and replace occurences of "Changes" with "RecentChanges" in the `title` element and the `h1` element.

-These variables point to directories used to server resources.
+The following variables point to directories used to server resources.
 More on that below.

 - `images`
 - `css`